-Living with arthritis often means your bed feels more like a source of frustration than a place of rest.
-Tossing and turning to find a comfortable position that doesn't aggravate your joints can make a full night's sleep feel impossible.
-But what if your mattress could be your greatest ally in managing that discomfort?
-The right sleep surface does more than just provide a place to lie down—it actively works to soothe your body, support your spine, and relieve pressure on sensitive areas.
-This guide is designed to help you find the best mattress for arthritis by focusing on what truly matters: proper support, cushioning for your joints, and features that lead to deeper, more restorative rest.
+Living with arthritis can turn your bed from a sanctuary into a source of frustration.
+Tossing and turning all night to find a position that doesn't ache is exhausting.
+But your mattress shouldn't be part of the problem—it should be a key part of the solution.
+The right sleep surface does more than just give you a place to lie down.
+It actively works to soothe your body, support your spine, and relieve pressure on sensitive joints.
+This guide will help you find the best mattress for arthritis by focusing on what truly matters: proper support, joint-cradling cushion, and features that lead to deep, restorative sleep.

 Key Takeaways